By Kenan Behzat Sharpe |

 Digital Humanities takes the humanities, stirs in some charts, simulations, and searchable archives, and makes it seem magical.
 As useful as its individual techniques can be, Digital Humanities allows people who barely know how to program to present themselves as technological wizards, making those who refuse such technical panaceas appear stodgy and retrograde.
 Unlike the analogue humanities of dusty, old books valorized in a film like the Dead Poets Society (beset, it must be said, with its own gender, class, and race-based exclusions), the Digital Humanities of The Magicians represents the latest stage in the slow creeping of commodity logic into the hoary halls of the university, where students are customers and technical know-how reigns supreme.

-Julia and the other hedge witches, however, continue to hunger for information, needing spells the way a junkie needs a fix, or a technology addict needs their iPhone.
-In this way, magic is presented as a drug in the show.
+Julia and the other hedge witches, however, continue to hunger for information, needing spells the way a junkie needs a fix, or a tech addict needs their iPhone.
+In this way, magic is also presented as a drug in the show.
 However, there is something unseemly about about the hacker/junkie aesthetic of the hedge witches.
 They live in abandoned buildings, sport tattoos, dress in black, and steal.
 (In one of the show’s only references to the issue of money, Julia and a friend use a spell to remove stacks of bills from an ATM.
-The Brakebills kids, it seems, have no need for money anymore.)
-When he comes to see Julia, Quentin—only days before too depressed by a magicless world to get out of bed—begins putting on airs.
+Meanwhile, the Brakebills kids seem to have no need for the stuff.)
+When he comes to see Julia, Quentin—only days before too depressed by a magic-less world to get out of bed—begins putting on airs.
 He and his school friend Elliot look down upon the now déclassé Julia.
 Those who do magic outside of the institution are delusional and deserve nothing but derision.
 The viewer is clearly meant to identify with the clean-cut Brakebills set who, benefiting from the prestige of their school, are the blue bloods of the magical world—Julia, she was told, just doesn’t ‘have it.’
 (It is the Brakebills grads who will snatch up the few remaining opportunities for tenure-track employment in magical pedagogy.)

 It is Julia’s plot—as she scrounges, slums, and scrapes by while Quentin lives in luxury, drinking classy cocktails and reading in the leafy quad of Brakebills’s luxurious campus—that preserves the link between the otherwise isolated and self-contained magical world and ours.
 The magic Julia has access to is “unauthorized.”
 Like the neighborhoods she now frequents, it is grimy and seedy.
 Continuing the heavy-handed drug metaphor, Julia is reduced to turning tricks to gain access to spells after she is kicked out of the hedge witch collective.
 She trades sex with the “finance bro” Pete, a smartly dressed misogynist hedge witch/hedge fund manager, in exchange for magical information and spells.
 Whereas Quentin has the privilege of a full-ride at Brakebills, Julia is forced to ‘lean in’ for access to magic.
 In one of the show’s few nods to the specific conditions of work under contemporary capitalism, Julia is reduced to increasingly feminized and vulnerable forms of employment.